magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- MC-40604-->

-*  The **Use default value** checkbox for a product remains checked after a scheduled update is checked before the update.
+*  The **Use default value** checkbox for a product remains checked after a scheduled update is unchecked before the update.

 <!--- MC-40588 magento/partners-magento2ee#463-->